seancvr/terraform_linode_shadowsocks/README.md

 # Deploy Shadowsocks proxy server to Linode with Terraform
-This repository contains the Terraform configuration files and shell scripts to automate the deployment of a Shadowsocks proxy to Linode cloud.
+This repository contains the Terraform configuration files and shell scripts to automate the deployment of a Linode cloud instance of a Shadowsocks proxy server.
 With a few commands you can provision and deprovision a shadowsocks proxy to the cloud with a fresh IP address.

 For more information on the Shadowsocks proxy see https://shadowsocks.org.
 ## Deployment steps